umbx-dot/iToken/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the DOM license.

 ## Disclaimer

 This extension is for educational and legitimate account management purposes only.
-Users are responsible for complying with Discord's Terms of Service and applicable laws.
-The developers are not responsible for any misuse of this tool.
+Read the License file for further information.